erlsci/mnesia-kv/README.md

 # mnesia-kv

-Note: this project is just a fork of [lbm_kv](https://github.com/lindenbaum/lbm_kv), created to push out some more recent releases.
+Note: this project is just a fork of [mnkv](https://github.com/lindenbaum/lbm_kv), created to push out some more recent releases.

 ## About

 One of the main goals of this application is to enable developers to enjoy the pleasures of distributed Mnesia without the need of exploring the complex background.
-Therefore, `lbm_kv` provides a primitive API along with code to handle and work around the dirty details and pitfals related to distributed Mnesia.
+Therefore, `mnkv` provides a primitive API along with code to handle and work around the dirty details and pitfals related to distributed Mnesia.